aaqibwani/aaqibwani.github.io/docs/Create a PFX certificate from a CRT.md

+---
+title: Create a PFX certificate from a CRT
+nav_order: 5
+---
 # Create a PFX certificate from a CRT and private key using Windows

-1. Create a new folder and place you .crt and .key file in it. _If the key file is a .txt file, change extension to .key._
+1. Create a new folder and place your .crt and .key file in it. _If the private key file is a .txt file, change extension to .key._

 2. Rename both files to have the same name (but different extension):